Corinna442/OS_CGreen/Lab07.md

     - Physical memory (RAM) size (in GB): 15.3 GB
     - Virtual memory size (in GB): 31.1 GB
 4. Storage info (repeat for each disk attached to your system):
-    - Disk 1 type:
+    - Disk 1 type: SDD
-    - Disk 1 manufacturer and model:
+    - Disk 1 manufacturer and model: (Standard disk drives) and  SAMSUNG MZVLQ256HBJD-00BH1
-    - Total disk 1 size (in GB):
+    - Total disk 1 size (in GB): 239 GB
 5. Primary partition info:
-    - Primary partition mount point:
+    - Primary partition mount point: C:\
-    - Remaining space on primary partition (in GB):
+    - Remaining space on primary partition (in GB): 19.2 GB
-    - Filesystem on primary partition:
+    - Filesystem on primary partition: NTFS
 6. BIOS / UEFI info:
-    - BIOS or UEFI version:
+    - BIOS or UEFI version: UEFI: F.14
-    - How to access your BIOS / UEFI:
+    - How to access your BIOS / UEFI: Go to settings and click 'restart' under 'Advanced setup'.
+Then clikc 'troubleshoot', 'Advanced options', 'UEFI firmware settings', and 'restart'.
+This restarts the PC into UEFI interface.
 7. Kernel / OS info:
-    - Bootloader software on your system:
+    - Bootloader software on your system: Windows Boot Manager
-    - Kernel version of your operating system:
+    - Kernel version of your operating system: 10.0.22621.4317
-    - Operating System name & version:
+    - Operating System name & version: 'Microsoft Windows 11 Home' and '10.0.22621 Build 22621'

 ## Part 2 - Virtualize the Machine